 Back Pain-Lay on your left side and have a pillow between your legs or use a pregnancy pillow this will help alleviate the pressure being put on your back due to the extra weight you are carrying in the front.

-Frequent Urination-Try not to drink a lot of water about two hours before bed time this will help cut down on the bathroom trips throughout the night.
+Frequent Urination-Try not to drink a lot of water about two hours before bedtime this will help cut down on the bathroom trips throughout the night.

 Congestion-This is super common when pregnant because of the constricting of the vessels in the nose causing you to be congested all the time.

 It is most annoying I know and the one thing I found that helps is a humidifier at night and using a nose spray called Xlear it helps to clear out your nose and help you breathe better and the only spray I have found that is all natural that even my two year old can use it.
-Love this stuff!!
+I love this stuff!!

-Conclusion Of How To Sleep When Pregnant
+Final Thoughts On How to Sleep When Pregnant